Museums in the 16th Arrondissement of Paris

 If you visit, you can see memorabilia of the writer and his family and some manuscripts, original editions, and drawings.

-Through different collections, the museum’s curators invite visitors to reread the Human Comedy, the book that Balzac wrote in this house.
+Through different collections and enriched experiences, the museum’s curators invite visitors to reread the Human Comedy, the book that Balzac wrote in this house.

 Gustave Eiffel Aerodynamic Laboratory

-Gustave Eiffel built this laboratory in 1912 to study the influence of air movement on objects.
+Gustave Eiffel, the man who has left his indelible mark on some of Paris’s iconic monuments, built this laboratory in 1912 to study the influence of air movement on objects.

-He installed an impressive wind tunnel with an engine and control equipment in a hangar.
+It was here that he installed an impressive wind tunnel with an engine and control equipment in a hangar, reminiscent of the architectural prowess displayed at the Pompidou Centre.

 More than 100 years later, the laboratory is still in operation, and its services are contracted by various industries, such as automotive, aeronautics, and architectural firms.